Rush Limbaugh, mind over chatter, starting a million conversations each day and revitalizing the American news cycle, frankly.

 I mean, even the CBO folks admitted that the only way the health care bill would save money was if the health insurance penalty or tax was really high.

-You know the requirement that you pay 15% or more of your income for health insurance or go to jail.
+You know, the requirement that you pay 15% or more of your income for health insurance or go to jail.

 That's the single most hated provision in the bill.

-Say nothing of other aspects of it.
+It's almost certainly unconstitutional, to say nothing of other aspects of it.

 I really am.